opentensor/developer-docs/docs/staking-and-delegation/delegation.md

 A TAO holder, i.e., a delegator, also called a **nominator**, stakes with a subnet validator, making this subnet validator a **delegate** of the nominator.
 This supports the delegate as the delegate's effective stake becomes larger, increasing the delegate's impact on the network.

 The delegate (the subnet validator) then pools all such delegated stake, along with their own stake, and uses this total stake to perform validation tasks in one or more subnets.
 Daily staking rewards, in proportion to the total stake of the delegate, are credited to the delegate as a result of such validation tasks.
-After a percentage is deducted from the delegate, these staking rewards are given back to the delegate's nominators.
+After a percentage is deducted from the delegate, these staking rewards are credited back to the delegate's nominators.

 :::tip Validator take %
 The default value of the delegate take is 18%.
 As a delegate, you can set your own delegate take % by using the `btcli root set_delegate_take` command.
 See [Setting your delegate take](#setting-your-delegate-take).